 The Parent Forum decides how their representatives on the Parent Council are chosen and how the Parent Council operates.
 Parents/carers are encouraged to volunteer or put themselves forward to be chosen as representatives of the Parent Council if they wish.

-At least one report each session is issued to parents on pupil progress, giving information to support future learning.
-There is at least one opportunity to attend a Parents’ Evening and special arrangements can be made for any parent who wishes to contact the school at other times.
+There is also at least one opportunity to attend a Parents’ Evening and special arrangements can be made for any parent who wishes to contact the school at other times.

 Parents have the opportunity to discuss their child’s progress with class teachers on Parents’ Evenings.
-Pupil Summary Reports are sent home to parents and they have an opportunity to comment on these.
-In addition, of course, parents are welcome to contact the school at any time to ask for information or for an appointment to consult with the Head Teacher or class teacher.
+In addition, of course, parents are welcome to contact the school at any time.

 These activities are a very important part of school life and all pupils are encouraged to participate in an activity which interests them.
 Various clubs and groups meet during lunchtime or after school.
 Dates and times are announced in the Pupil Bulletin and on the plasma screen events diary in the entrance foyer.